Jaydee8652/EspressoBatch/README.md

 ```
 $ python3 sanity_check.py
 ```
 Intended for use in crystal structure prediction.
 Not necessary for .cifs obtained from the Cambridge Structural Database.
 Creates the 'Sanity_Input_Files' directory and presents the user with 2 processes to run.
-Any combination of these processes can be run through an integer input.
 ```
  - 1:
 Will generate quantum-espresso input files from .cifs in 'cifs/validated' to perform a "sanity check".